Kärcher SH 3 suction hose

 3 metre suction hose for drawing water from alternative sources such as water butts and barrels.

-The suction hose is suitable for all K 1 to K 7 Kärcher pressure washers and enables water from alternative sources such as water butts or water containers to be sucked up.
+The suction hose is suitable for all K 4 to K 7 devices and makes it possible to draw water from alternative sources such as water butts and barrels.

 Features and benefits